NathanBrodin/Management-System/README.md

 # Management-System
-Made for Python course at Centria University
+Made for Python course at Centria University, creation of a grocery store management system